rubrikinc/terraform-provider-polaris/docs/data-sources/aws_cnp_artifacts.md

   Permission Groups
   Following is a list of features and their applicable permission groups.
 These are used when specifying the feature set.
+  CLOUD_DISCOVERY
+  BASIC - Represents the basic set of permissions required to onboard the feature.
   CLOUD_NATIVE_ARCHIVAL
   BASIC - Represents the basic set of permissions required to onboard the feature.